What Is Gestalt Therapy?

-Gestalt Therapy was developed by Fritz Perls, Laura Perls, and Paul Goodman in the 1940s.
-Gestalt Therapy was originally designed as a type of experiential and humanistic form of therapy that would offer an alternative to conventional psychoanalysis.
-Gestalt Therapy is based on the understanding that every individual is a whole, (body, mind and soul) and will be best understood when all are dealt with equally.
+Gestalt Therapy was developed by psychotherapists Fritz Perls, Laura Perls, and Paul Goodman in the 1940s.
+It was designed originally as a form of experiential and humanistic form of therapy that could be used as an alternative to conventional psychoanalysis.

-Through this process of bringing awareness to the individual, they are able to comprehend just how they think, act and feel in the present moment in which we live.
-This allows for an intriguing insight into the methods that will remove currently held feelings of distress and fragmentation and allow the individual to reach their optimal level of wellbeing.
+By bringing about awareness to the person, they are able to comprehend their thoughts, actions, and feelings in the present moment.
+This will allow for an intriguing insight into the methods that may help remove any currently held feelings of emotional distress and fragmentation and help the person reach their optimal level of general wellbeing.

-Gestalt therapy is extremely useful and effective to assist individuals in the development of an in-depth understanding of how their physical and emotional needs are interconnected.
-Being aware of what is going on internally is fundamental to Gestalt therapy, and it is through this notion that Gestalt clients will understand why they behave and react in certain ways.
-Gestalt therapy is considered particularly valuable for the treatment of a wide range of psychological issues - especially as it can be applied as a long-term therapy or as a brief and focused approach.
+Gestalt therapy is very useful and effective in helping people in the development of an in-depth understanding of the interconnectedness of their physical and emotional needs.
+Self-awareness is a fundamental aspect to Gestalt therapy, and this is why clients will have a better understanding of their behaviors and reaction to certain ways.
+Gestalt therapy is a particularly valuable treatment option for various psychological issues especially it can be utilised as a long-term therapy or as a focused short-term approach.